 How to Register Dog as Emotional Support Animal Canada

-Unlike service dogs, there isn’t an official way to register an emotional support dog in Canada.
+Unlike service dogs, there isn’t an official way to register an emotional support dog in Canada and there isn’t a specific therapy dog certification.
 If people ask for your ESD certificate, you will typically hand them your letter.

 This letter can be written by: